 Required information

-In the period commencing on the first working day in November and terminating on the last working day in February prior to the December sixteen months before the start of a regulatory period, the Commission and Transpower must use reasonable endeavours to agree, in respect of that next regulatory period-
+In the period commencing on the first working day in the November which is twenty-nine months before the start of a regulatory period, and terminating on the last working day in the February which is twenty-six months before the start of a regulatory period, the Commission and Transpower must use reasonable endeavours to agree, in respect of that next regulatory period-

 the form and content of regulatory templates; and

-the categories or criteria used to define identified programmes.
+the categories or criteria to be used to define identified programmes.

-Where no agreement is reached on one or more of the things specified in subclause (1), the Commission must, having regard to the views Transpower expressed during the period referred to in subclause (1), specify those matters and notify Transpower thereof by the last working day in March prior to the December sixteen months before the start of a regulatory period.
+Where no agreement is reached on one or more of the matters specified in subclause (1), the Commission must, having regard to the views Transpower expressed during the period referred to in subclause (1), specify those matters and notify Transpower thereof by the last working day in the March which is twenty-five months before the start of a regulatory period.

-Transpower must submit a base capex proposal in accordance with Part 7 to the Commission no later than the first working day in the December sixteen months before the start of a regulatory period.
+Transpower must submit a base capex proposal prepared in accordance with Part 7 to the Commission no later than the first working day in the December which is sixteen months before the start of a regulatory period.

 2.2.2 Commission evaluation and decisions

-No later than the last working day in the August of the year before the start of a regulatory period, the Commission will, subject to subclause (4), determine in respect of that regulatory period-
+No later than the last working day in the August which is eight months before the start of a regulatory period, the Commission will, subject to subclause (10), determine in respect of that regulatory period, for the purposes of making an IPP determination-

-a base capex allowance for each disclosure year of the regulatory period;
+a standard incentive rate base capex allowance and, if applicable, a low incentive rate base capex allowance for each disclosure year of the regulatory period;

-the quantum of the base capex incentive rate to apply;
+in accordance with clauses A6 and A7, the following as revenue-linked grid output measures-

-in accordance with clauses A6 and A7, the following revenue-linked grid output measures:
+one or more asset performance measures;

-one or more asset performance measure;
+one or more measures of grid performance;

-one or more measure of grid performance;
+if Transpower requests, one or more asset capability grid output measures; and

-at Transpower’s request, one or more asset capability grid output measure;
+at Transpower’s request, any other grid output measure;

-at Transpower’s request, one or more asset health grid output measure;and
+one or more asset health grid output measures which may be either revenue- linked grid output measures in accordance with clauses A6 and A7, or grid output measure(s) that are not linked to revenue in accordance with clause A5;

-at Transpower’s request, any other grid output measure;A6A7in accordance with clause A7, in respect of each revenue-linked grid output measure, a-
+in accordance with clause A7, in respect of each revenue-linked grid output measure, a-

 cap;